Man holding tablet computer horizontally with tax and other financial graphics projected above it

 The cash basis is the default accounting method for unincorporated trading or property businesses (subject to limited exceptions).
 However, taxpayers are free to use the accruals basis if they choose to.

-This applies equally to taxpayers in MTD – by default, the cash basis applies (subject to the exceptions referred to above), but taxpayers in MTD can choose to use the accruals basis, with the necessary election made via their digital tax return.
+This applies equally to taxpayers in MTD – by default, the cash basis applies (subject to the exceptions referred to above), but taxpayers in MTD can choose to use the accruals basis, with the necessary election made via their MTD tax return.

 Taxpayers in MTD will need to keep digital records under their chosen accounting method, recording the date, amount and category of income and expenses consistently on either the cash or accruals basis.
 The choice of accounting method will only affect the date of each item.
 No basis of determining the date is specified under MTD regulations, but HMRC guidance says it must be determined in a consistent manner.